Reconfigurable quantum fluid molecules of bound states in the continuum: Discussion

-A remarkable observation is the increase of momentum space topological charges when two or more BIC condensates are brought together to hybridize into extended modes as shown in Fig.~\ref{fig3a}.
-This finding could lead to controllable generation of polarization vortices complementing the surging interest in utilizing optical vortices and vectorial coherent light sources for communication and information processing technologies~\cite{Jincheng_Science2021}.
 When multiple pump spots are brought together (see Fig.~\ref{fig3}) our system becomes described by Bloch's theorem and we gain access into non-Hermitian lattice Hamiltonians.
 This is particularly exciting from the perspective of being able to simulate many fundamental crystalline systems by exploiting the strong polariton interactions while at the same time being able to optically read out all the relevant dynamics.
 For this purpose we have demonstrated tunable transition from a mono-atomic 1D chain to the Su-Schrieffer-Heeger chain~\cite{Atala_NatPhys2013} in Fig.~\ref{fig3} with clear minigap opening and subband formation.

 We have also shown that our results can be reasonably reproduced using a 1D Dirac Hamiltonian with a mass term. \hsn{The Dirac Hamiltonian appears in many low dimensional systems such as graphene, transition-metal dichalcogenides, and around the crossing of spin-bands in a Rashba Hamiltonian.
 It describes intriguing electron transport effects around corresponding Dirac cones giving rise to quantum Hall physics, topological phases, and Weyl semimetals.
 Its appearance in BIC polariton condensates holds promises for further exploration into nonlinear driven-dissipative Dirac dynamics. } Recently, Dirac cones have gained a great deal of interest in photonic~\cite{Lu_NatPho2013, Li_LightSciAppl2021, Krol_NatComm2022} and polariton systems~\cite{Milicevic_PRX2019, Polimeno_Optica2021} to bring associative topological electron concepts into the field of topological photonics.
 An interesting perspective of this Dirac Hamiltonian, for a future study, is that the \hsn{grating} filling factor can be adjusted to change the sign of the mass parameter $U$~\cite{Lu_PhotRes2020}.
 This implies that an interface between two gratings with different sign of $U$ is described by the Jackiw-Rebbi model~\cite{Jackiw_PRD1976, Tran_PRA2017, Lee_Nanopho2021} possessing a zero-energy midgap state.